prakharmrsl/easypcceo.github.io/pages/graphics-cards/water-cooling.md

 title: "How to Water Cool a GPU (GPU Water Cooling)"
 permalink: "/graphics-cards/water-cooling/"
 layout: page
-seotitle: "GPU Water Cooling: Everything You Need to Know (Setup Guide)"
+seotitle: "GPU Water Cooling: Everything You Need to Know (2020)"
 meta: "If you're planning on overclocking your GPU, you need to read this guide beforehand. "
 ---